 Chapter Two – Three Organization Theories

 This chapter takes the conversation from the previous chapter further, by identifying three dominant strains in organization theory influenced by realist, structuralist, and post-modernist philosophies.
-After discussing the differences in these philosophies, and how they change organizational theory, the chapter illustrates how each of these approaches are individually incomplete, but collectively necessary.
-Their combination therefore becomes the imperative of a complete and consistent organizational theory.
+After discussing the differences in these philosophies, and how they change organizational theory, the chapter illustrates how each of these approaches is individually incomplete but collectively necessary.
+Their combination, therefore, becomes the imperative of a complete and consistent organizational theory.
 The chapter shows how the combination of matter, structure, and intention can achieve such an outcome.
 However, before we can attain this goal, there is an important problem: the three components of an organization are often mutually conflicting.
-The resolution of these conflicts becomes the imperative of the organization’s leader, and determines the organization’s stability, longevity, and effectiveness.
-The book argues that these resolutions involve compromises which must be balanced over time, giving priority to different aspects of the organization to maintain stability.
+The resolution of these conflicts becomes the imperative of the organization’s leader and determines the organization’s stability, longevity, and effectiveness.
+The book argues that these resolutions involve compromises that must be balanced over time, giving priority to different aspects of the organization to maintain stability.
 Thus emerges the main thesis of the book, namely, the idea that leadership is the juggling act of ‘balance’.

 Chapter Three – Organizational Functions